 The best time to go to see animals would be during the dry winter, from June until September, due to fewer and shorter trees and plants, it is easier to spot the animals.

 While the summer season is often filled with rain which is between October and April.
 However, this time of the year has its own charm.
-The rain fills up the water holes, the Park is greener, the birds are coming back after the winter, and some of the animals have just gave birth.
+The rain fills up the water holes, the Park is greener, the birds are coming back after the winter, and some of the animals have just given birth.

 Self-drive vs Guided Tours